myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T13:47:09.042Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T14:46:28.618Z
 >
-> At the same time it’s also true that hates against a particular race or group are unacceptable.
-We need to think more about this issue.
+> It will always exist.
+It cannot be overcome as long as we who use the system are human.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T13:46:03.878Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T14:26:00.159Z
 >
-> I’m still reading your posts, but yes I kind of understood what was going on.
-But you know the Bluesky team is very small and I’m sure that they are not equipped to respond to all requests.
+> Importantly, team members are also part of the community.
+They are not just privileged admins.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T13:28:50.397Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T14:21:23.913Z
 >
-> Of course yes, but we also have to build it together here, that’s why it’s open source
+> Thanks for sharing it, it’s a very important issue.
+As you said we can’t create a perfect community, but we can improve it together, step by step :) For now let’s wait for team, I guess they are also discussing about it

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T13:19:48.769Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T14:03:39.008Z
 >
-> In a way, it seems to expose the fragility of control in the system
+> IMO, I don't think the Bluesky team is cold-shouldering any particular race or group.
+They are very liberal people.
+But they must have misjudged somewhat.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T12:58:26.901Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T14:01:56.283Z
 >
-> I don't know the full extent of the recent fiasco, but I feel it would be a mistake to point all the blame at the Bluesky team.
-They provide this wonderful place for free and work hard every day to improve it.
-What is needed here is unity, not division.
+> Aveta, I believe we’re fair in this place :)

+Well, hm, this case seems to involve some very difficult issues.
+I just wonder, if the Bluesky team were to apologize, would you be satisfied with this?

 ---
 <!-- MY-BSKY_TIMELINE:END -->